geraintcjy/DigitalTwinforDamageDetection/README.md

 K_TRAIN; % K regression
 ```

-Each command is for a unique training process of the digital twin prediction.
-Read my paper for more details.
+Each command is for a unique training process of the digital twin prediction. ~~Read my paper for more details.~~ My paper is being revised for publication.
+I'll upload it as soon as I can.
+Thanks!
+XD

 ## Contact Me